-Please refer to the following topics as appropriate for further information and instructions:
+In addition to the topics in this section, please refer to the following topics as appropriate for further information:

-NOTE that the Universal Capture device Web UI is only accessible if single sign-on (SSO) for devices has been enabled for your Institution and is configured on the device.
+NOTE that the Universal Capture: Device interface is only accessible if single sign-on (SSO) for devices has been enabled for your Institution and is configured on the device.
 Contact Echo360 support for more information on Device SSO.

-The following are the minimum specifications for a Universal Capture for Mac device:
+The following are the minimum specifications for a Universal Capture device:

 - 20 GB free hard drive space for installation